vegaprotocol/vega.xyz/src/content/talks/0001-kr1-kryptonight-london.md

     link: https://www.youtube.com/watch?v=DhGD8brS3r0
 ---

-[Barney Mannerings](https://twitter.com/barnabee) spoke on the emerging DeFi stack and how Vega’s decentralised trading network fits into it, before sharing a short demo.
+<a href="https://twitter.com/barnabee" target="_blank">Barney Mannerings</a> spoke on the emerging DeFi stack and how Vega’s decentralised trading network fits into it, before sharing a short demo.